Dean Neff, Executive Chef and Owner

 Dean left in 2013 to help Chef John Fleer open the highly acclaimed Rhubarb of Asheville, NC.

 In 2015, he moved to Wilmington, NC to open PinPoint with longtime friend Jeff Duckworth and fiancee Lydia Clopton, pastry chef.
-The restaurant has quickly become an active and significant part of the local culinary community and hosts weekly Sunday Suppers to benefit charities and donates to a number of events and fundraisers.
+The restaurant has quickly become an active and significant part of the local culinary community and hosts Sunday Suppers to benefit charities and donates to a number of events and fundraisers.
 The restaurant was named Best Fine Dining Restaurant by Wilmington magazine and Best New Southern Restaurants by Southern Living in 2016.

 Jeff Duckworth, Front of the House Manager and Owner

 After a 10-year stint in the music business that included time spent working with heroes ranging from Willie Nelson to Ben Harper to Widespread Panic, Jeff took a career turn into the restaurant business.
 He joined forces with a dear friend, and began opening Bojangles’ franchises in the metro Atlanta area.
 After 11 years, five restaurants, thousands of loyal customers, and over $50,000,000 in chicken and biscuits sold, it was time to do something else.
 Jeff’s love of great food, drink, and hospitality pulled him to partner up with Dean Neff and create an upscale community restaurant in Downtown Wilmington.